WouterPennings/rca_enc/README.md

 # RCA Encryption
-This repository contains Python code where I am experimenting with RCA encryption
+This repository contains Python code, with which I am experimenting with RCA encryption